Maria Marten, or The Murder in the Red Barn

-Maria Marten, or The Murder in the Red Barn (shortened to Murder in the Red Barn) is a 1935 British film melodrama film directed by Milton Rosmer and starring Tod Slaughter and Eric Portman.
+Maria Marten, or The Murder in the Red Barn (also known as Maria Marten and Murder in the Red Barn) is a 1935 British film melodrama film directed by Milton Rosmer and starring Tod Slaughter and Eric Portman.
+It was written by Randall Faye and was made as a quota quickie.
 It is based on the true story of the 1827 Red Barn Murder, in which a 25-year-old woman was killed by her lover and her stepmother claimed to have dreamt of the murder the night of the event.

 Plot

-William Corder murders country maiden Maria Marten, who is pregnant with his child, in a red barn before burying her body beneath the barn floor.
-Maria's gypsy lover Carlos is pursued as a suspect, but he brings Corder to justice.
+Squire of the village William Corder gets village maiden Maria into trouble.
+Believing her seducer is her admirer Carlos, a gyspy, her father throws her out of the house.
+When she turns to the Squire, in fear of exposure he murders her in a barn and buries the body, in the hope that Carlos will be the main suspect.
+Carlos comes to confront Corder, who chases him to the barn, where a dog discovers the body.
+Corder is arrested and sentenced to death.
+The hangman is Carlos.